MaggieJian/Final-AI-Coursework/README.md

 # Title question

-Welcome to _.
-The purpose of this repository is to provide access to the relevant code, ipynb files and figures for the final individual GEOL0069 2023/24 assignment.
-The primary focus is on sea ice and lead classification.
+The purpose of this repository is to provide access to the relevant code, ipynb files, figures and versions for the final individual GEOL0069 2023/24 assignment.
+The aim of this project is to study the ability of AI in sea ice and lead classification.

 ## Edit from here.
 Description